Table Of Contents_

 Is your lawnmower struggling to cut tough patches of grass like it used to?
 Your blades may have dulled: fortunately, you can sharpen them back up again!
 Here’s what you need to know.
 Before we begin, you may want to know that we rate Greenworks Pro 60v – Most Durable Electric Mower, very highly for its excellent cutting abilities.
+For more of your gardening needs, take a look at our review of the Leaf plug and plant cannabis grower (super smart, super pricey).

 Make sure you have a thick pair of leather gloves to avoid any possibility of getting cut by a mower blade.
 Padded work gloves are important, because the blade may cut through thinner materials.
+If you love working in the yard, you may want to also look at the best string trimmer for your weeds.
+If your weeding job is a bit more difficult, grab the best backpack sprayer for reinforcement.

 When you are working with the blade, you also really, really don’t the lawnmower turning on.